xiaonia/kotlin-web-site/pages/docs/reference/delegated-properties.md

 ### Providing a delegate (since 1.1)

-By defining the `provideDelegate` operator you can extend the logic of creating the object to which the property implementation is delegated.
+<span style="color:red;">By defining the `provideDelegate` operator you can extend the logic of creating the object to which the property implementation is delegated.
-If the object used on the right hand side of `by` defines `provideDelegate` as a member or extension function, that function will be called to create the property delegate instance.
+If the object used on the right hand side of `by` defines `provideDelegate` as a member or extension function, that function will be called to create the property delegate instance.</span>

 One of the possible use cases of `provideDelegate` is to check property consistency when the property is created, not only in its getter or setter.